Highway Beautification Program

 - Those located within areas which are zoned for industrial use under authority of the law of a municipality or county, except those located along any route designated as a scenic byway

-- Those located with unzoned industrial areas, which areas shall be determined from actual land uses and defined by rules to be promulgated by the Nebraska Department of Roads, except those located along any designated as a scenic byway.
+- Those located with unzoned industrial areas, which areas shall be determined from actual land uses and defined by rules to be promulgated by the Nebraska Department of Transportation, except those located along any designated as a scenic byway.

 - Those which are not visible from the main-traveled way of the HBCS.